Nitrokey/nitrokey-documentation/nethsm/_tutorial.rst

 Signing
 ~~~~~~~

-Similarily, we can sign data using the key on the NetHSM.
+Similarly, we can sign data using the key on the NetHSM.
 For RSA and ECDSA,
 we have to calculate a digest first:

 ::